Matthew-a-smith/Agent-P/readme.md

+## Agent P
+# Process Monitor

 A lightweight Linux-based tool for monitoring processes, transferring files, and executing commands remotely.
 Built with C and Python, designed for red team and research use.

 ## Usage

-    Set up the listener:
+# Set up the listener:
     First, set the listener's IP and port using the --set lhost <ip> and --set lport <port> flags.
     Then, start the listener using the --listener flag.

-    Compile the agent:
+# Compile the agent:
     Compile the agent using the --compile flag, including any additional compiler flags (--log, --save, --daemon) to adjust behavior.

-    Send files or execute commands:
+# Send files or execute commands:
     Use --send <local> <remote> to transfer files from your local system to the remote machine.
     Use --run <cmd> <remote> to execute commands remotely.

-    Listener behavior:
+# Listener behavior:
        After sending files or commands, always ensure the listener is running to handle incoming requests.
 The listener will queue responses to send back once the request is received.

 ## Flags